scalacenter/course-management-tools/README.md

 > Note: Course master repos that use `multi-jvm` should include the dependencies required for this feature (see the `Advanced Akka with Scala` course for an example).

+## Validating student repositories

+While all the tests for a project can be run in the Master project, it is also valuable to verify that all the tests still run correctly once the repository has been converted to the student version.
+This can be accomplished using the `validateStudentRepo.sh` script.
+To use this script you simply run it and pass in the path to the student repo you want to validate.
+For example: `./validateStudentRepo.sh ../FTTS-fast-track-scala`.

+When run, this script will advance through each exercise in the student repo.
+It will pull the solution and run all the tests against that solution to verify that they work.
+It completes once it reaches the final exercise.

+## Creating Releases

+When you are ready to release your student repo into the wild, you can create a versioned zip file to distribute.
+This zip file is easily created using the `createRelease.sh` script.
+To use this script you run it, passing in a path to the master repo that you want to release.
+This script will generate the student repo, validate it using the `validateStudentRepo.sh`, package it into a zip file, and attach a version number to that zip.
+It also embeds a file in the zip that contains the version number.
+This zip file is now ready to distribute.

+By default, the version used is "SNAPSHOT".
+You can specify your own version by using the `-v <Version>` option.

+So to release Fast Track to Scala version 2.0.0 you would run a command such as:
+`./createRelease.sh -v 2.0.0 ../FTTS-fast-track-scala`

+It is important to note that the final zip name is determined by the name of the repo that you pass in.
+So in the above scenario, the final zip generated would be `FTTS-fast-track-scala-exercises-2.0.0.zip`

 ## Appendix 1 - Course management tools summary

 ##### studentify